Part 8: PydanticAI, Z.AI, and next steps

 Anki cards project

 The generated design looked good, but one action failed because a route was missing or wrong.
-That is a useful result, not a failure of the workshop: the request is more complex than a todo list, and the next step is to paste the error back into the agent and ask it to fix the project.
+You learn something useful from that failure rather than hitting a dead end, since the request is more complex than a todo list.
+Paste the error back into the agent and ask it to fix the project.

 Use this pattern for your own projects: